 - How to start blogging without any technical experience within less than 10 minutes.

+I hope now you know exactly you need an SSL certificate.
 If this post helped you, please feel free to share.
 If there is any other information you know, I would love to hear that via comment.